-European workers in the construction sector are seasonally exposed to heat stress levels that undermine individual health (mild hyperthermia and dehydration) and affect productivity (4.7-fold increase in the lost labour time).
+European workers in the tourism sector are seasonally exposed to heat stress levels that undermines individual health (mild hyperthermia and dehydration).
 This report is dedicated to provide guidelines with screened (effective, feasible and sustainable) solutions and strategies to mitigate or minimize negative effects of excessive heat exposure.
-Occupational heat stress is very relevant in the construction industry because many tasks rely on manual work as the prevailing and, sometimes, only feasible method for performing complex tasks.
-Importantly, occupational heat stress is difficult to mitigate in construction, as artificial cooling or shadowing towards the sun would compromise health and safety regulations.
+Occupational heat stress is very relevant in the tourism industry because many tasks rely on manual work as the prevailing and, sometimes, only feasible method for performing complex tasks.
+Importantly, occupational heat stress is difficult to mitigate in tourism, as there is a wide range of jobs - with vastly different physiological and environmental specifications - included in this industrial sector.

-It is advisable that construction firms, from large multinational corporations to small local contractors, consider/develop an appropriate heat adaptation plan to protect both employer (by maintaining productivity) and employee (by minimizing health risks) benefits.
+Based on the data presented in this report, it is advisable that tourism companies, from large multinational corporations to small local businesses, consider/develop an appropriate heat adaptation plan to protect workers' health.
 This plan may be qualified by a designated person and benefit from consulting advanced warning weather systems to warn in advance when a period of hot weather is expected.
 Single or combined heat resilience methods appropriate/applicable for the specific work setting should be identified and translated into feasible actions and habits that workers can adopt during hot periods - with timely information at the beginning of the summer and regular follow-up reminders.

-Staying hydrated is critical for maintained productivity and health in the construction industry.
-Unfortunately, most workers forget or fail to rehydrate from day-to-day.
-Thus, nine out of 10 construction workers arrive at work in a dehydrated state.
-This means they start the day at an elevated risk for hyperthermia and acute kidney injury, as well as low probability for performing at their best during their work shift.
-Construction workers should drink sufficient volumes before work (with 500-750 ml or volumes equal to three cups of water as an operational guideline).
-In addition, they should consume similar volumes of water every hour during work.
-When working under heat stress, this strategy demonstrates the best results for maintaining hydration (reducing the risk for kidney disease or acute kidney injury) and for reducing labour loss due to irregular work breaks.
-For this reason, it is important that strategies are put in place for workers to have access to cold/cool water throughout the day, even when working on different floors or remote areas of a construction site.
-These guidelines are on the condition that workers reestablish water and electrolyte (salt) balance from day to day.
-This may imply that during periods where workers are sweating profusely, healthy workers should add a larger amount of salt (electrolytes) to their diet/main meals.
+Staying hydrated is critical for maintained health in the tourism industry.
+Unfortunately, workers forget or fail to rehydrate from day-to-day.
+Thus, almost all tourism workers arrive at work at a dehydrated state.
+This means they start the day at an elevated risk for hyperthermia and acute kidney injury as well as low probability for performing at their best during their work shift.
+Tourism workers should drink 500-750 ml (2-3 cups of water) before starting work in the morning.
+During their work shift, they should drink 500-750 ml of water per hour.
+When working under heat stress, this strategy demonstrates the best results for maintaining hydration (reducing the risk for kidney disease or acute kidney injury).
+For this reason, it is important that strategies are put in place for workers to have access to cold/cool water throughout the day, even when working on different floors or remote areas.
+If such a strategy is followed regularly, day-to-day rehydration would be optimized and 500 ml per hour (2 cups of water) may be adequate for maintaining workers' hydration status to appropriate levels.
+During periods where workers are sweating profusely, healthy workers should add a larger amount of salt (electrolytes) to their diet.
 However, workers with heart, blood pressure, or other medical conditions should adopt this advice only when confirmed by their physician.
-If possible - and, particularly, during breaks - cooling the water by refrigeration, or better yet, by the addition of shaved/crushed ice will help lower the discomfort and heat stress experienced by the workers and improve work performance.
-Additionally, spreading water on the skin either during breaks or during work (if there is an abundance of water) can help increase evaporative cooling and help limit the rate of dehydration.
+If possible - and, particularly, during breaks - cooling the water by refrigeration will help lower the discomfort and heat stress experienced by the workers.